EclecticKlos/projectAngularClone/notes/toResearch.md

       - Why is broadcasting more expensive than emitting?
         - Two reasons (one hint: stopping)
     For security, why limited to executing in the context of a scope rather than a global object (like window)?
-159
-    $parse
+159 X    $parse
-      Whenever expressions used in Angular, JS functions get generated behind under the hood, which get repeatedly executed when the expressions are evaluated during digests.
+      Whenever expressions used in Angular, JS functions get generated under the hood, which get repeatedly executed when the expressions are evaluated during digests.
       FOUR COMPONENTS OF PARSE SERVICE:
         Lexer
           Takes original expression string and returns an array of tokens parsed from that string.